himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-Repeated-Setup-Steps.md

 \* *Note: All of these commands should be run under the lfs user created in [the last LFS post](../LFS-Getting-Started/), since that is the user account LFS will be built from.*

+### Ensuring the $LFS Variable is *Always* Set
+There are several ways to ensure that the *$LFS* variable.
+The book recommends editing the *.bash-profile* in both the home and */root/.bash_profile*, by adding the export command explained in the section above.
+This way every time the build machine is reset, simply logging into the system (which loads *bash*, assuming it's the default), will export the *$LFS* variable.

+### Mounting the LFS Partition